shirleyou2001/Expense_app/README.md

-# Expense_app
-Expense App
+# Expense App

-The expense tracker app can be accessed at https://jazzy-cendol-f50b53.netlify.app/
+#### The Expense tracker app can be accessed at https://jazzy-cendol-f50b53.netlify.app/

-Build a monthly expense tracker with yearly reporting and comparison features.
+### Build a monthly expense tracker with yearly reporting and comparison features.
 It was built by using React with TypeScript and create a clean, user-friendly interface.

 I've created a comprehensive expense tracking application with the following features: